 First and foremost, the CAM (Continuous Alcohol Monitoring) Device encourages sobriety via a third-party actively monitoring the results of your body’s alcohol consumption.
 Oftentimes, this third-party monitoring can help overcome the urge to drink in order to avoid a negative report and / or penalties associated with a positive alcohol reading.

-Second, by showing a period of sobriety without any violations, these results can often be introduced in Court as a sustained period of sobriety to either obtain a reduced sentence or can be shown as mitigation in sentencing.
+Second, by showing a period of sobriety without any violations.
+These results can often be introduced in Court as a sustained period of sobriety to either obtain a reduced sentence or as a mitigating factor in sentencing.

-Third, having the device installed shows that a person is actually serious about their sobriety.
-Proof of long stretches of sobriety goes a long way in showing that a person is serious about his issues and is willing to do whatever it takes to change his situation.
+Third, having the device installed shows that a person is serious about their sobriety.
+Proof of long stretches of sobriety goes a long way in showing that a person is serious about his issues and is willing to do whatever it takes to change the situation.

 How is a Continuous Alcohol Monitoring Device Worn?

 Because the device uses transdermal contact to monitor alcohol consumption, the device must maintain skin contact.
-Because of this, the device is commonly worn on a person’s ankle where the sensors can easily maintain that contact.
+The device is commonly worn on a person’s ankle where the sensors can easily maintain that contact.

 Due to the fact that the CAM Device has to be worn 24/7 to provide effective reports, it has been engineered to be waterproof and almost indestructible.
 Additionally, the CAM Device has a very long-lasting battery that allows it to be worn for extended periods of time without needing to be recharged.